State of Washington Classified Job Specification

 OR

-An Associate of Arts degree or equivalent and two years of experience issuing driver licenses or vehicle titles and registrations to the public.
+An Associate of Arts degree or equivalent and two years of work experience issuing driver licenses or vehicle titles and registrations to the public and providing customer service in person or over the phone in a high production office environment with inquiries, problems, or complaints.

 Additional experience issuing driver licenses or vehicle titles and registrations to the public will substitute, year for year, for education.